F.A.T.A.L.: System

 F.A.T.A.L. describes itself as "the most difficult, detailed, realistic, and historically/mythically accurate role-playing game available".
 The game master, referred to as the "MaimMaster" in the first edition and the "Aedile" in the second edition, is encouraged to be adversarial rather than collaborative, while the system is built around difficult combat and the assumption of frequent character death.
 According to Hausler, the objective is to "survive as long as possible".
 While F.A.T.A.L. describes itself as a paragon of historical accuracy and realism, the game has been criticised for lacking verisimilitude in both backstory and mechanics.
 For instance, the game world lacks significant influence from any actual historical period, while the combat system—heavily focused on damage to specific individual organs—produces unrealistic results like injuring an internal organ without harming the flesh around it.
-Other individual mechanics which have drawn attention include the process of determining how many children a pregnant woman gives birth to, which theoretically involves rolling a ten-million-sided die, and the social class system, which refers to serfs (in reality barely above slaves) as a free middle class above the peasantry.
+Other individual mechanics which have drawn attention include the process of determining how many children a pregnant woman gives birth to, which theoretically involves rolling a ten-million-sided die, and the social class system, which refers to serfs as a free middle class above the peasantry (in reality, serfs had a status barely above slaves).

 Reception

+(S)aying that this game should be burned is an insult to fire.